BryanCunningham/frontend-take-home/README.md

   - A user is successfully deleted
   - A user is successfully updated
   - Roles fail to load so we can only show the user's roleId until they are loaded
+  - Also just realized that the add user dialog doesn't close when clicked outside/overlay.
+Would need to fix that :)